monika76five/Data-Confidentiality/README.md

 3. <ins>**Present your synthesis model(s) for your project dataset(s)**.
 Refer to the Bayesian Synthesis Models \#1 and \#2 lectures for different synthesis models we have covered, and possibly the references in Item 5 on the 2/25 to-do list for ordered categorical data synthesis and count data synthesis.
 Make sure to follow the correct steps when doing sequential synthesis.
 Perform a couple of utility measures evaluation and include them in your writeup.</ins>

 **Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
 Also, write down any questions / comments you have and bring them to class for discussion.**

+## Methods for Disclosure Risks Evaluation \#2, Tuesday 3/24/2020

+### To-do (done before class on 3/24)

+1. Revisit the R functions in lecture slides (S20MATH301_RiskEvaluationMethods_1.pdf) about identification risk evaluation for categorical data.
+    1. In the datasets folder, find ```ACSdata_org.csv``` and ```ACSdata_syn.csv```.
+        1. Note that these datasets exlucde the HISP variable in the ACS data dictionary, but every other variable stays the same with the same name and description.
+        2. Note that in ```ACSdata_syn.csv```, the following four variables are synthesized: ```LANX, WAOB, DIS, HICOV```.
+    2. <ins>Assume the known variables (by the intruder) are: ```SEX, RACE, MAR```, calculate the expected match risk, the true match rate, and the false match rate.</ins> Note that:
+        1. "records with the highest match probability for the target" refers to the records sharing the same known combination.
+        2. "the total number of target records" should be the total number of records in the dataset (i.e. we evaluate the identification disclosure risk for every observation).
+        3. There is no package for these calculations.
+Work through these summaries and understand how to calculate these quantities with the ACS sample.
+Writing a function might be useful for automating the process.

+2. Design your own identification disclosure risk measure and evaluation for continuous outcome.
+Do that for your CE synthesis, where ```log(Income)``` is synthesized.
+Prepare a few slides of your method and your results.

+3. <ins>**Present your synthesis model(s) and utility evaluation for your project dataset(s)**.</ins>

+**Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
+Also, write down any questions / comments you have and bring them to class for discussion.**